winitzki/scall/tutorial/programming_dhall.md

   ? https://prelude.dhall-lang.org/Natural/lessThan
 ```
 This mechanism resolves only "non-fatal" import failures: that is, failures to read an external resource.
-A "fatal" import failure means that the external resource was available but gave a Dhall expression that failed to parse, to typecheck, or to validate the given semantic hash.
+A "fatal" import failure means that the external resource was available but gave a Dhall expression that failed to parse, to typecheck, to validate the given semantic hash, or violated some import restrictions (e.g., a circular import).

-The operator for alternative imports (`?`) is designed for situations where the same Dhall resource might be stored in different files or at different URLs, some of which might be unavailable.
+The operator for alternative imports (`?`) is designed for situations where the same Dhall resource might be stored in different files or at different URLs, some of which might be temporarily unavailable.
-If all alternatives fail to read, the import fails.
+If all alternatives fail to read, the import fails (and the entire Dhall program fails to type-check).

 Other than providing import alternatives, Dhall does not support any possibility of reacting to an import failure in a custom way.
+The intention is to prevent Dhall programs from depending on side effects due to timing issues or network availability.
+Dhall programs are intended to be pure and referentially transparent values even in the presence of imports.

-The special keyword `missing` denotes an external resource that can never be found.
+The special keyword `missing` denotes an external resource that will _never_ be available.
-This keyword can be used together with an SHA256 hash value:
+It works as a neutral element of the `?` operation: `x ? missing` is the same as `x`.

+The `missing` keyword is sometimes used as a trick to speed up import loading for frozen imports.
+To achieve that, annotate a `missing` import with an SHA256 hash value and provide an alternative:
 ```dhall
 let Natural/lessThan
   = missing sha256:3381b66749290769badf8855d8a3f4af62e8de52d1364d838a9d1e20c94fa70c
   ? https://prelude.dhall-lang.org/Natural/lessThan
 ```
 If the function `Natural/lessThan` has been already cached, it will be retrieved from the cache without resolving any URLs.
-Otherwise, there will be a lookup and the function will be loaded and cached.
+Otherwise, there will be a URL lookup and the function will be loaded and cached on the local machine's filesystem.
-This trick speeds up import loading.
+The next time this Dhall program is run, there will be no URL lookups.

 ### Miscellaneous features